aungkoko-coding/react-data-query/README.md

 - `options` - to override the `options` received from `DataQueryProvider`.
 You can also pass callback functions such as `onSuccess`, `onError`, `onSettled`, and `onMutated`.

+  - `initialData`(v2.2.0) - initial data to return.
+It will be cached silently i.e other Hooks with same `dataQueryKey` will not be notified when it is being cached.
   - `onSuccess(data)` - which will be invoked when network request successfully completed.
   - `onError(reason)` - which will be invoked when network related error has occurred.
 All `onError` callbacks passed to library Hooks will not automatically be invoked on Server Error (HTTP statuses like `404`, `500`).
 You must explicitly throw it in your fetcher function.